Deadheading Flowers Made Easy: A Step-by-Step Garden Guide

 yellow sunflower in the summer garden

-• Nigella (Love-in-a-Mist) – seed pods are gorgeous
+• Nigella (Love-in-a-mist): the seed pods are as beautiful as the flowers

 LET’S GO SHOPPING FOR